 In Meddings' view, one less restrictive alternative that the trial court rejected is the CRP.
 Maryland Code Annotated (1991, 2018 Repl.
-Vol.), Health-General Article ("HG") § 10-708 provides the statutory authority for the CRP.5 Meddings claims that it would be a less restrictive alternative to a guardianship and preferable because the CRP would provide him with due process protections against arbitrary forced medication.
-Meddings notes that Perkins may seek a CRP if Meddings refuses medication for 72 hours or more.6
+Vol.), Health-General Article ("HG")

+§ 10-708 provides the statutory authority for the CRP.4 Meddings claims that it would be a less restrictive alternative to a guardianship and preferable because the CRP would provide him with due process protections against arbitrary forced medication.
+Meddings notes that Perkins may seek a CRP if Meddings refuses medication for 72 hours or more.5 The CRP must convene within nine days.6 The treatment plan would be valid for a ninety day period but may be renewed.7